 Chronic pain is the main symptom of fibromyalgia.
 Chronic pain is defined as pain that lasts longer than three months or persists long after an injury or illness.
-Fibromyalgia is the most common condition in which a person has long-term, body-wide pain, and tenderness in the joints, muscles, tendons and other soft tissue.
+Fibromyalgia is the most common condition in which a person has long-term, body-wide pain.

 The most confusing part about chronic pain is that it varies day-to-day.
 Some days you may feel almost normal.
 Other days it is hard to do the simplest task.

 People with fibromyalgia can experience:

 - Pain that feels like a deep ache, or a shooting pain or burning pain.

 - Tend to wake up with body aches and stiffness.

 - For some, pain can improve during the day but gets worse at night.
 Others have pain all day.

 - Pain may get worse with activity, cold or damp weather, anxiety, and stress.

 In fibromyalgia, painful areas are called Tender Points.
 Tender points are found in the soft tissue and occur in symmetrical pairs in the:

 - lower back